-Copyright is a confusing fact of life.
+Copyright can be a complicated aspect of academia.
 The United States Constitution acknowledges the right of authors to benefit from their work.
 This right is codified in Title 17 of the U.S. Code, where users are also granted certain rights to use copyrighted information.
 As information has grown in quantity and technology has changed the formats in which this information is delivered, the laws and guidelines governing the rights of authors and users has become a quagmire of cantankerous debate for experts and muddled perplexity for novices.

 The following resources are guidelines to help faculty and staff at Union College gain a better understanding of copyright issues in order to help them make wise and ethical decisions about the use of copyrighted material.
 This is not legal counsel.